openem-team/openem/doc/tutorial.md

 WorkDir=<Path where you want to store working files>
 # Path to directory for storing final model outputs.
 ModelDir=<Path where you want to store models>
+# Path to directory that contains test data.
+TestDir=<Path to OpenEM example data>/test
 ```

 TrainDir is the path to the example training data.
 WorkDir is where temporary files are stored during training.
 ModelDir contains model outputs that can be used directly by the deployment library.
 Once you have modified your copy of train.ini to use the right paths on your system, you can do the following: